 The Internet is public.
 Remember that.
 So even when you think you are posting something privately, once it is released into the Internet ether, it is out of your control and potentially can be used against you in the future.
 This is especially important in a job search.
 Even though a future employer (assuming they are not the government) may not be able to access your private posts, it is common to begin including future coworkers as friends.
 They will have access to your stuff.
 Keep it clean.

 With that in mind, here is a list of things you should never post on social media:

-- Negative opinions about your job/employer/boss/professor – A comment about how you you're your job could cause future employers to wonder if you really like the work you are doing or not.
+A comment about how you hate your job could cause future employers to wonder if you really like the work you are doing or not.
 A comment about your "stupid boss" could cause your application to simply disappear.

 Some employers may require you to pass a drug test as a hiring condition.
 You won't even get that far if you share this kind of post publicly.

 Forget about dangling participles and comma splices.
 If you don't know the difference between "your" and "you're", it's time to learn.
 Communication, and written communication in particular, is an important part of professional life.
 If you can't communicate effectively, employers won't want you to communicate for them.